Updated: Feb 8

-Be sure when you engage someone to write your business plan that you are going to receive a full business plan and not just a financial plan.
-A financial plan is key to the overall business plan but is not something that can really be done accurately until you have done due diligence on your overall business plan which includes: market analysis, company direction and history, have an understanding of your products/services, product strategy, pricing strategy, promotional strategy, sales strategy, operational strategy, and an overview of your management and personnel.
-The business plan outlines how you intend to generate and spend cash, the financial plan focuses just on the results.
+Be sure when you engage someone to write your business plan that you will receive a complete business plan, not just a financial one.
+A financial plan is critical to the overall business plan.
+Still, it is not something that accurately can be developed until due diligence on your overall business has been accomplished, which includes: market analysis, company direction and history, having an understanding of your products/services, product strategy, pricing strategy, promotional strategy, sales strategy, operational strategy, and an overview of your management and personnel.
+The business plan outlines how you intend to generate and spend cash; the financial plan focuses just on the results.

 Many clients approach their external accountants and ask for a business plan.
 A professional accountant can provide you with the financials for your plan, but in most cases, they usually only focus on the financials that are associated with your business as they are external to your business.
 They will, in fact, need all the information from all of the other pieces of your business to provide you with the best and most accurate financial outlook.

 Before going out on my own, I was used to working with the CFO in small businesses on a business plan, and I assumed that most external accountants wrote full business plans as well.
 I believed this until contacted by a professional accountant looking to write a business plan for a company that was looking to acquire another business.
 He asked if I would work with him on the business plan to provide him with an understanding of what would be required from a sales and marketing perspective.
 The company would need new channels to market developed and a separate business model from their current environment.
 He needed this information first to develop the financial piece.
 In working with him and several other professionals, I understand they are approached by many of their clients wanting someone to develop the financials for their business without them having all the pieces of the puzzle.